Aug 10, 2026

 FAQ

-Why does my tracker show I get more core sleep than REM?
+Why does my sleep tracker show so much core sleep?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.